LekoArts/gatsby-themes/.github/ISSUE_TEMPLATE/bug-report.md

 ## Description

 Describe the issue that you're seeing.
+And which theme is affected.

 ### Steps to reproduce